serokell/blog-posts/Alex and Happy Part 2/article.md

 For more information on leftmost and rightmost derivations, see [LL and LR Parsing Demystified](https://blog.reverberate.org/2013/07/ll-and-lr-parsing-demystified.html).

 Another difference is that Alex is a lexer generator and Happy a parser generator.
-It means that instead of writing Haskell files (`.hs`) like in parser combinators, you will write Alex (`.x`) and Happy (`.y`) files, which in turn will automatically generate Haskell files with implementations of the lexer and parser recognizing the described grammar.
+It means that instead of writing Haskell files (`.hs`) like you do with Megaparsec, you will write Alex (`.x`) and Happy (`.y`) files, which in turn will automatically generate Haskell files with implementations of the lexer and parser recognizing the described grammar.

-Below are some pros and cons of Happy in comparison to, for example, Megaparsec:
+Below are some pros and cons of Happy in comparison to Megaparsec:

 Pros:
-* LR parsers are more powerful than LL, allowing to parse more complex grammars with greater ease.
+* LR parsers are more powerful than LL parsers, allowing to parse more complex grammars with greater ease.
 * Ambiguous grammars are reported to the user, allowing a greater trust in the parser's output and saving the debugging headache.
 * LR parsers can handle left-recursion, while LL parsers can't.
+* The performance will be more predictable, as Megaparsec can cause exponential time complexity with the use of `try`.
+In addition, Happy's "static" generated LALR algorithm has better known complexity constraints.

 Cons:
 * Less idiomatic, as you need to write Alex and Happy grammars instead of Haskell code.